 Runtime estimates – Time needed for completing the simulation is mainly affected by the size of the ACS state PUMS data.
 For smaller states with fewer rows, such as Rhode Island, executing the main simulation would take less than a minute on a Windows 10 machine with an Intel i7 processor and 16GB RAM.
 For the largest state California, executing the main simulation on the same machine would take about 14 minutes.
 These runtime estimates are all based on setting Simulation Method to Logistic Regression, which should be considered as the baseline classifier.
 For other classifiers, runtime may slightly differ.
 The exception is Support Vector Machine, a significantly more time-consuming method that relies on iteratively searching for a hyperplane in data features space that separates two classes (e.g. leave takers and non-takers).
 For example, when implemented with the Rhode Island population, runtime is 5 times slower under SVM compared to under logistic regression.

-Please note that if user chooses to perform comparison simulations (i.e. comparing against existing program), runtime would increase as simulation steps will be performed multiple times on ACS data.
+If user chooses to perform comparison simulations (i.e. comparing against existing program), runtime would increase as simulation steps will be performed multiple times on ACS data.
 However, the data cleaning step for FMLA and ACS data would only be performed once.

 Post-simulation